Applying for Universal Credit

 You’ll need to agree that all the information you’ve given is correct - you’ll need to tick ‘yes’ for each different section.
 This is all part of your ‘declaration’.
 If you tick ‘no’, you’ll be able to update the information before you submit your claim.

-Check through what you’ve written and make sure all the numbers and names are correct.
+Check through what you’ve written and make sure all the details are correct.

 If your situation changes, you should update the information on your account as soon as you can.
 Your Universal Credit might be stopped or reduced if your details aren’t correct.

 You might need to answer extra questions after you’ve submitted your claim - depending on your situation.
-For example if you have a health condition and you haven’t got your fit note yet, you’ll need to put in the details once you have it.
+For example if you have a health condition and you haven’t got a fit note from your doctor yet, you’ll need to put in the details once you have it.

 Confirming your identity